Location: 2nd floor Library

 instructor.
 She started at the IHCC Writing Center in 2008, her favorite job so far.

-In addition to her work at Inver, she is also pursuing a master’s degree in library
+In addition to her work at Inver, she is also pursuing a Master’s degree in Library

-science at Saint Catherine University.
+and Information Science at Saint Catherine University.

 Heidi Thury is an Inver Hills alumna.
 Heidi worked as a peer writing tutor while attending IHCC